LoopKit/loopdocs/docs/index.md

 You should undertake this project in stages.
 For example, first “open loop” to familiarize yourself with Loop’s operation.
 Also, investigate the code to ensure you understand what it is recommending and why.
 Then when you progress to “closed loop”, do so safely by starting with appropriate safety limits and only progress to higher limits after several days of no lows.
 Please ask questions at this point about why Loop is making the recommendations it does.
 It should be similar to the therapy decisions you would make yourself.
 If the recommendations it makes are different than you would make, try to figure out why.

+## Development History

+Loop has been developed as an open-source, shared project.
+For a really interesting read about the history of Loop development, check out this [History of Loop and LoopKit](https://medium.com/@loudnate/the-history-of-loop-and-loopkit-59b3caf13805) post, written by Loop developer Nate Racklyeft.
+The project continues to be a labor-of-love by a community of users; maintained and improved by volunteers.

 ## Stay in the Loop!

 [Sign up for the Loop Users announcement list](https://groups.google.com/forum/#!forum/loop-ios-users) to stay informed of critical issues that may arise.

 Join the gitter chat at [https://gitter.im/LoopKit/Loop](https://gitter.im/LoopKit/Loop)

 There is also a [Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup/?fref=nf) that you might wish to join for support.
+When you request to join the group, please remember to check your messages box on facebook and respond to the message.

 ## Contribute